 - Increasing access to project outputs and scientific rigour need to go hand-in- hand;

 - Compliance with the policy should not place an undue burden on IDRC’s grantees or IDRC itself;

 - Grantees can choose to make their project outputs open access either through open access publishers or through an open access repository.

-- Books and journal articles generated from IDRC-funded projects will be made accessible free of charge to the end user;
+- Books and journal articles generated by the grantees and sub-grantees of IDRC-funded projects will be made accessible free of charge to the end user;

 - Authors are encouraged to publish their books open access and their articles in open access journals.
 If this is not possible, the published books or articles must be uploaded to an open access repository within 12 months of publication;

 - Grey literature must be placed in the IDRC Digital Library;

 - All project outputs identified above will be made freely and openly available under the most recent version of the Creative Commons Attribution (CC BY) licence;

 - Research proposals submitted to IDRC must include an open access dissemination plan.

 What does IDRC mean by open access project outputs?

 By open access project outputs, IDRC means project outputs that are digital, online, free of charge at the point of use, and licensed by the Creative Commons Attribution (CC BY) licence —meaning free from restrictions on use or reuse, as long as the original author(s) are properly acknowledged and cited.

 IDRC-funded project outputs consist of journal articles, books, and grey literature resulting from IDRC-funded activities — including those outputs produced beyond the funding period.
 Grey literature includes, though is not limited to, final technical reports, theses, papers, workshop reports, conference proceedings, brochures, and audiovisual products.